azerothcore/azerothcore-wotlk/.github/SECURITY.md

 | 11             | :white_check_mark: |
 | 10.15 and lower| :red_circle:       |

 **Note**: We do NOT support any repacks that may or may not have been made based on AzerothCore.
-Nor do we support any of the releases that are made under AzerothCore.
+This is because they are usually based on older versions and there is no way to know what is in the precompiled binaries.
+Instead, you should compile your binaries from the AzerothCore Source.

 ## Reporting a Vulnerability

-We class a vulnerability to be any hack or exploit that has an impact on the server performance or that gives unfair advantages in the game (e.g fly hacking or injection tools).
+We class a vulnerability to be any hack or exploit that has an impact on the server performance or that gives unfair advantages in the game (e.g. fly hacking or injection tools).

-If a new vulnerability is found you should always create a new [bug report](https://github.com/azerothcore/azerothcore-wotlk/issues/new/choose).
+If a new vulnerability is found you should always create a new [bug report](https://github.com/azerothcore/azerothcore-wotlk/issues/new?assignees=&labels=&projects=&template=bug_report.yml).